rlskoeser/rlskoeser.github.io/archetypes/posts/index.md

 # thumbnail_image: add image in post bundle; include "thumbnail" in filename
 # featured_image: add image in post bundle; include "featured" in filename
 featured_image_caption:   # not yet supported
+url: # relative url for current site; only specify when needs to be customized
 original_url:   # link to original if cross-posted from another site
-url: # relative url for current site; only specify when needs to be customized
+cross_posted:  # if cross-posted on other sites
+  - alt:
+    title: site/page title
+    url: url
 ---